SABS-R3/software-engineering-day1/_episodes/06-ide-pycharm.md

 - "`X or Y` is true if either `X` or `Y`, or both, are true."
 - "Zero, the empty string, and the empty list are considered false; all other numbers, strings, and lists are considered true."
 - "`True` and `False` represent truth values."
+- "Python's design is such that there should only be one (ideally obvious) way to do something."
 ---

 ## Introduction to PyCharm